jfrog/SwampUp2021/SU-113-Jfrog-Artifactory-Essentials/Lab6/README.md

 - Finally, You should see that CLI builds the docker image and pushes to artifactory
   <img src="/SU-113-Jfrog-Artifactory-Essentials/Lab6/images/build-success.png" alt="Build success" style="height: 100px; width:100px;"/>

-## View the Build information in Artifactory
+## Step 2 - View the Build information in Artifactory

 - Navigate to the Application Module, expand the Artifactory menu and click the Build menu item.
 The published build is displayed here
   <img src="/SU-113-Jfrog-Artifactory-Essentials/Lab6/images/build.png" alt="Build" style="height: 100px; width:100px;"/>